Prague Experience logoPrague tourist information & travel guide logo

 Christmas Eve in Prague

-Christmas Eve (24th December) is the main day of Christmas in the Czech Republic.
+Christmas Eve (24th December) is the main day of Christmas in Czechia.
+With fewer people in Prague, it is a wonderfully peaceful day to explore the city.

-With fewer people around, it is a wonderfully peaceful day for visitors to explore Prague.
-The city can be especially charming if the squares are dusted with snow or a heavy frost, giving it a real 'olden day' charm.
+Prague can be especially charming when the squares and bridges are dusted with snow or a heavy frost, which gives everything a real 'olden day' charm.

 Planning for Christmas Eve